The core domains of training that make up the aims and profession-wide competencies are as follows:

 Counseling Skills.
 Interns will develop and enhance effective intermediate and advanced counseling skills in two primary areas--individual and group therapy.
 They will demonstrate an ability to build therapeutic relationships with clients, an awareness of the counseling process, and explore relevant client issues, feelings and goals within the format of a brief therapy model.
 Interns will also develop a therapeutic approach that is consistent with their personal style and be observant of clients' styles of verbal expression and non-verbal behavior.
 Through digital recordings, verbal discussions in supervision, and written case conceptualizations, interns will demonstrate an ability to integrate psychotherapy theories, apply relevant research literature, and translate these skills into effective evidence-based interventions for each client.
 Interns will evaluate intervention effectiveness using CCAPS-progress reports, client satisfaction surveys, and ongoing feedback from primary and secondary clinical supervisors.
 In addition, interns will develop skills in the selection and screening process of clients appropriate for brief therapy, will maintain proper therapeutic boundaries, and adequately prepare clients for termination.

-Group Counseling and Specialized Treatment Programs.
+Group Counseling and Specialized Workshops.
 Interns will identify clients appropriate for participation in the Center's therapy groups and specialized treatment programs, develop effective group co-facilitation skills, and base group interventions within a theoretical model.
-Each intern is expected to co-facilitate at least one treatment program and one therapy group per semester.
-During orientation, interns will have an opportunity to choose from several treatment program, such as Tackling Anxiety and Tackling Society, and therapy group, such as STEP (Sexual Trauma Empowerment Program), coping with grief, eating issues, interpersonal process, mindfulness, Q2Q (Queer to Questioning), women’s process, men’s process, and depression.
+Each intern is expected to co-facilitate at least one specialized workshop and one therapy group per semester.
+During orientation, interns will have an opportunity to choose from several specialized workshops, such as Anxiety Toolbox, Cope 60, and therapy groups, such as STEP (Sexual Trauma Empowerment Program), Grief group, eating and/or body image concerns, Understanding Self and Others interpersonal process, Family of Origin, TrueSelves, Nature Nurture, DBT, Self-Compassion, and ReSET: Perfectionism.

 Crisis Intervention.
 Interns will develop proficiency in the handling of crisis situations through the provision of walk-in assessment.
 Interns' crisis intervention skills will include an ability to promptly assess crisis situations and make decisions about service delivery and referrals while maintaining a calm professional demeanor.
 They will also develop proficiency in crisis documentation, follow-up procedures and consult with agency staff as needed.
-Each intern provides approximately four and a half hours of walk-in assessment per week during regular Counseling Center operating hours and 2 weeks of after hours on-call coverage per semester.
-Interns will also be provided with back-up consultation and supervision for office hours emergency coverage throughout the internship year.
-For after-hours emergency coverage, interns have a senior staff member designated as a back-up who must be consulted with for any emergency phone call or intervention.
-In the event that interns need to go to campus for emergency contacts, they must be accompanied by senior staff members.
+Each intern provides approximately 3-5 hours of walk-in/crisis coverage per week during regular Counseling Center operating hours and 2 weeks of end of the day/after-hours coverage per semester.
+Interns will have back-up consultation and supervision from licensed clinicians for walk-in/crisis coverage throughout the internship year.

 Competency 1.3